 There are many ways that precise language has become important in modern physics.
-Relativity is perhaps the strongest example of this, in that previous notions such as "length" and "simultaneity" have become ambiguous and in certain contexts therefore unacceptable.
+Relativity is perhaps the strongest example of this, in that previous notions such as "length" and "simultaneity" have become ambiguous and, in certain contexts, therefore unacceptable.
 It behooves the physicist to use terms with great precision, as even if a line of discussion is clear between colleagues in the laboratory, the layman or student might imagine another potential meaning to words when ambiguities are present.
 Such a reader will then be forced down a different interpretation which can lead to great confusion.

-To be clear, it is not that physicists and authors have been incorrect in their use of the word 'photon', but that they have been imprecise.
-This has left us in the mess we find ourselves today.
-So without further ado lets clean up the confusion.
+To be clear, it is not that physicists and authors have been incorrect in their use of the word "photon", but that they have been imprecise.
+Let's clean up the confusion.